angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 play artifact destruction on their turn simply cast Brainstorm off Petal to draw the Volcanic Island, dodging both kinds of hate.
 Volc will be the red source for AoI next turn.
 Otherwise, we'll hang onto the brainstorm until our next turn.
-Draw the Volc, crack the petal to brainstormn into AoI, play the Volc and win.
+Draw the Volc, crack the petal to Brainstorm into AoI, play the Volc and win.
 If at any point they cast Surgical, we Brainstorm after it resolves and hope the pieces we need are in the top three.

 Doishy's comments:

-> We dicussed the different interactions that could be found with Natural Order
+> We discussed the different interactions that could be found with Natural Order
 > being the primary one.
 Natural order finding a Craterhoof would just kill us
 > there and then so that is one thing we basically had to ignore (assuming the
 > opponent had retained the card in their deck post board).
 Normally Reclamation